skaluzka/makbet/.github/ISSUE_TEMPLATE/bug_report.md

 1. Go to '...'
 2. Run the command '....'
 3. Scroll down to '....'
-4. See error
+4. See an error

 ## **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what is expected to happen.

 ## **Screenshots**
-If applicable, add screenshots to help explain your problem.
-Type N/A if not applicable.
+If applicable, add screenshots to help explain the problem.
+Please type N/A if not applicable.

 ## **Environment**
-Please complete all below information.
+Please complete all information below.
 - **OS version**: [e.g. CentOS 7.2]
 - **GNU Make version**: Please use command ``make --version | head -1`` to fetch it.
 Example value: GNU Make 4.3
 - **Bash version**: Please use command ``bash --version | head -1`` to fetch it.
 Example value: GNU bash, version 5.0.18(1)-release (x86_64-pc-linux-gnu)

 ## **Additional context**
 Add any other context about the problem here.
-Type N/A if not applicable.
+Please type N/A if not applicable.